Harry Kesten (1931-2019), a personal and scientific tribute: Scientific work

 It turns out that there exists a \emph{critical probability} $\pc$ such that an infinite open cluster exists if and only if $p>\pc$.
 The so-called \lq phase transition' at $\pc$ is emblematic of phase transitions in mathematical physics.
 Percolation theory is frequently used directly in the study of other systems, and it has led to the development of a number of powerful insights and techniques.

 As Harry wrote in the preface of his 1982 book \cite{hk82}, \begin{quote} \lq\lq Quite apart from the fact that percolation theory had its origin in an honest applied problem $\dots$, it is a source of fascinating problems of the best kind a mathematician can wish for: problems which are easy to state with a minimum of preparation, but whose solutions are (apparently) difficult and require new methods.
-At the same time many of the problems are of interest to or proposed by statistical physicists and not dreamt up merely to demonstrate ingenuity." \end{quote} They certainly require ingenuity to solve, as demonstrated in Harry's celebrated proof that $\pc=\frac12$ for the square lattice problem, published in 1980 (\cite{MR575895}).
+At the same time many of the problems are of interest to or proposed by statistical physicists and not dreamt up merely to demonstrate ingenuity." \end{quote} They certainly require ingenuity to solve, as demonstrated in Harry's celebrated proof that $\pc=\frac12$ for the square lattice problem, published in 1980 (\cite{MR575895}, see Figure 6).
 Harry proved that $\pc\le \frac12$, thereby complementing Harris's earlier proof that $\pc\ge \frac12$.
 His paper, and the book \cite{hk82} that followed, resolved this notorious open problem, and invigorated an area that many considered almost impossibly mysterious.

-Harry's book \cite{hk82} was a fairly formidable work containing many new results for percolation in two dimensions, set in a somewhat general context.
+Harry's book \cite{hk82} was a fairly formidable work containing many new results for percolation in two dimensions, set in quite a general context.
 He was never frightened by technical difficulty or complication, and entertained similar standards of the reader.
-This project led in a natural way to his important and far-sighted work \cite{MR879034} on scaling relations and so-called \lq arms' at and near the critical point, that was to prove relevant in the study initiated by Schramm and implemented by Smirnov on conformal invariance in percolation.
+This project led in a natural way to his important and far-sighted work \cite{MR879034} on scaling relations and so-called \lq arms' at and near the critical point, that was to prove relevant in the highly original study initiated by Schramm and developed by Smirnov and others on conformal invariance in percolation.

+Write $C$ for the open cluster containing the origin.
+According to scaling theory, macroscopic functions, such as the percolation probability $\theta$ and mean cluster size $\chi$, given by

+have singularities at $\pc$ of the form $|p-\pc|$ raised to an appropriate power called a \lq critical exponent'.
+In similar fashion, when $p=\pc$, several random variables associated with the open cluster at the origin have power-law tail behaviors of the form $n^{-\delta}$ as $n \to\oo$, for suitable critical exponents $\delta$.
+The set of critical exponents describes the nature of the singularity and they are characteristics of the model.
+They are not, however, independent variables, in that they satisfy the \lq scaling relations' of statistical physics.
+It is an open problem to prove almost any of the above in general dimensions.